 Customer tracking is the method of collecting and organizing a customer's contact information.
-Most commonly, business owners collect the name, address, and phone number of their clients.
-However, in order to best benefit your company, there is more information that should be gathered and ways to use it without violating your customer's trust.
+Most commonly, business owners collect names, addresses, and phone numbers.
+However, there is more to customer tracking than just knowing someone's name.

 In order to help you take advantage of the benefits that customer tracking can deliver, I have put together a list of customer tracking techniques that you can implement without much fuss.